Earlobe Repair Surgery London & UK

 Once the six-week period has passed, it is important to choose high-quality, hypoallergenic earrings that are appropriate for newly pierced ears.
 Patients should avoid wearing heavy earrings or anything that could put pressure on the earlobe for several weeks after repiercing.

-It is important to follow the surgeon’s post-operative instructions carefully and wait until the earlobe is fully healed before repiercing the ears.
+Follow the surgeon’s post-operative instructions carefully and wait until the earlobe is fully healed before repiercing the ears.
 This can help to ensure the best possible healing and minimize the risk of complications.

 Cost of ear lobe repair